 It wouldn’t be a Sunday session without a lush, green beer garden to kick back in.
-Here are a few of my Melbourne favourites.
+Here are a few awesome options.

 The Standard Hotel (Fitzroy): The Standard is an old-school pub with a huge outdoor area.
 There’s plenty of private space, so gather a group and settle in.